 Welcome to Liberal Arts at Warwick!

-Director of Undergraduate Studies and Interim Director of Student Experience (Liberal Arts)
+Director of Undergraduate Studies (Liberal Arts)

-In embarking upon a Liberal Arts degree, you are entering a tradition of learning that is over 2,000 years old!
+In embarking upon a Liberal Arts degree, you are entering a tradition of learning that is over 2,000 years old.
 Liberal Arts education is about empowering you as independent critical thinkers and future global leaders.
 This course will enable you to conduct ground-breaking transdisciplinary research on topics that truly matter to you in order to solve the wicked global problems that we face today and those that we will be forced to confront in the future.
 Some of you might not yet know what you're passionate about or might feel overwhelmed by the many intersecting crises our world faces today.
 That's perfectly fine.
 Our course is designed to help you break down complex problems, while giving you room to grow intellectually and to refine and reshape your interests as you go (it's one of the only degree courses at Warwick that allows you to do this!).

 In our core modules, we hope to help you further develop key skills that will serve you across a wide variety of disciplines throughout your degree, while fostering your intellectual and personal growth.
-It's worth underlining that each opportunity we offer on the course, from our Certificates, to the options to do a year of Study Abroad or Work Placement, to the new intensive Venice modules we offer in the summer are designed to enable you to use the course as a springboard into making your dreams a reality—whether those be landing your dream job, solving climate change, finishing a PhD, stopping the apocalypse, brokering world peace, writing the next great novel of the twenty-first century, implementing a new economic system, starting a revolution, or leading the next scientific paradigm shift.
+It's worth underlining that each opportunity we offer on the course—from our Certificates, to the options to do a year of Study Abroad or Work Placement, to the intensive Venice modules we offer in the summer—is designed to enable you to use the course as a springboard into making your dreams a reality—whether those be landing your dream job, solving climate change, finishing a PhD, stopping the apocalypse, brokering world peace, writing the next great novel of the twenty-first century, implementing a new economic system, starting a revolution, or leading the next scientific paradigm shift.
 Rather than telling you what to think, we try to teach you how to think, and why what you think matters more than you know.

 Each of you are arriving to the shores of this degree having sailed through vastly different waters— with a unique combination of interests, experiences, backgrounds, passions, skillsets, and ambitions.
 Rather than seeking to "mould" or "shape" you within a particular way of thinking, Liberal Arts encourages you to bring all of these aspects of yourself to your studies.
 In fact, the rich diversity of thought, culture, and perspective among our students is the very thing that makes our in-class sessions so engaging and dynamic!
 Though Liberal Education may be a tradition with very ancient roots, each new branch, leaf, and flower draws upon it in different ways to produce innovative, unique, one-of-a-kind fruits.